Vassilis Spanoulis: 2023–24 season

 In the 2023 edition of the Greek Super Cup competition, Peristeri was eliminated by the Greek EuroLeague club Olympiacos Piraeus, in the semifinals, by a score of 84–64.
 In the 2023–24 edition of the Greek Cup competition, Peristeri was once again eliminated by Olympiacos, as they lost in the quarterfinals, by a score of 87–68.

 In the 2023–24 FIBA Champions League season, Peristeri qualified for the 2024 FIBA Champions League Final Four.
 In the semifinals, Peristeri was knocked out of the Final Four tournament, after a 97–94 defeat to the Spanish ACB League club Tenerife.
 Ultimately, Peristeri finished in fourth place in the FIBA Champions League season, after they lost the bronze medal game against the Spanish ACB League club UCAM Murcia, by a score of 87–84.
 Spanoulis was named the FIBA Champions League's Best Coach of the Season.

 "To play against him [Spanoulis], and then understand that as a coach, he has the same attention to details...his name is Kill Bill for a reason, and he has the same mentality as a coach.
 He holds everybody accountable, he holds himself accountable.
 The amount of information you can get from him, from just a two-minute conversation, it's unbelievable.
 I've never seen it before.
 He can be walking next to you, and in those two minutes, you're getting so much energy, and so much knowledge, in two minutes."

 — Jermaine Love, on Vassilis Spanoulis' basketball knowledge and coaching ability.

 AS Monaco

 Spanoulis (wearing the suit and tie), while coaching AS Monaco, in 2024.

 On 27 November 2024, AS Monaco, of France's top-tier level LNB Pro A and the EuroLeague, signed Spanoulis to be their new head coach, on a two-year contract.
 In his very first season as the club's head coach, Spanoulis led Monaco to the 2025 EuroLeague Final Four, by eliminating Barcelona with a 3-2 series win in the playoffs of the EuroLeague 2024–25 season.
 In the Final Four, Monaco defeated Olympiacos in the semifinals but lost in the final to Fenerbahçe Beko.
 In the French Championship, Monaco lost the title to Paris in the fifth game of the series.

+Spanoulis stepped down as Monaco coach in the middle of the 2025-2026 season, after a series of financial problems affecting the club and reported conflicts within the team.